UCL/scikit-surgerydocker/README.md

 # scikit-surgerydocker
 This repo describes with a simple example how to use docker to containerize your project/algorithm.
+It also explains how you can upload your newly created docker image to a cloud repository.
 Another related project [scikit-surgerychallange](https://github.com/UCL/scikit-surgerychallenge) could be used to host an algorithm challange after containerizing the project/algorithm according to this repository.

 ## Step 1: Running the project before dockerization